 Figure 4.
-Two examples at the bottom picture boundary for applying picture boundary process to one CTU with 128x112 luma samples inside the picture. (a) QT split is signalled first and followed by an implicitly horizontal BT split. (b) Horizontal BT split is signalled first and followed by the proposed implicitly vertical split to satisfy the VPDU constraint.
+Two examples at the bottom picture boundary for applying picture boundary process to one CTU with 128x112 luma samples inside the picture. (a) QT split is signalled at depth 0 and horizontal BT split is signalled at the bottom two CUs of depth 1, which does not violate the VPDU constraint. (b) Horizontal BT split is signalled at depth 0 and the proposed implicitly vertical BT split is applied to the bottom CU of depth 1 to satisfy the VPDU constraint.
 (VPDUs are indicated by dashed lines, picture boundary is the blue line, and the region outside the picture is in gray.)

 Experimental results